Find legal forms, law schools, and legal resources

 A quick primer so you know you're picking the right tool for your situation.

-Stay with QuitclaimLimited assurances (e.g., no prior transfer by the grantor).
-Used in California and other states for arm's-length sales.
+You're viewing thisLimited assurances (e.g., no prior transfer by the grantor).
+Market standard in California, Idaho, and Nevada for arm's-length sales.

 See Grant DeedProvides warranties of title (full or limited).
 Typical for traditional home sales when buyers or lenders require protections.